chathura-de-silva/E-Commerce-Platform/README.md

 * If you are editing csvs' in Excel make sure that the delimiter and quotechar is set as specified.
 If you are using a text editor, you have to explicitly use the quotechar and delimiter wherever required.
 Using Excel is the preffered way.

 ### Column Identifiers
-In each coloumn name only the first word should be the column identifier.
+In each coloumn name, only the first word should be the column identifier.
 There after you have to specify the Data type starting from the next word.

-**Do Not enter anything other than the "\<column identifier\> \<data type\>".**
+**Do Not enter anything other than the "\<column_identifier\> \<data type\>".**

 ### Data Entries
 Fill the CSV file with records in the regular way.
 But data have to be in accordance with the data type of the respective column.